MathematicGuy/RemoteObsidian/Project Skin/2 ACTIONS/Personal/Language Learning/German/German Vocabulary/German Vocabulary.md

 	so viel - so much
 	um wie viel Uhr - at what time auf dem Tisch - on the table
+		Anna sieht eine Wasser und Wein zum dem Tish - Anna see a bottle of water and wine on the table

 Samtag saturday
 Sonntag  Sunday